dj2/Radiant/NOTES.md

 Some objects currently accept a `label` in the descriptor, but have no `SetLabel` method.
 Was initially confused as I was doing `SetLabel` all the time and it didn't always compile.

+## Zero initialzing can lead to nothing rendering.
+Zero initializing structs, have to be very careful about default values, things like `multisample` or the `ColorTargetState` `WriteMask` cause problems.
+At least with `multisample` a validation error is generated.
+With `WriteMask` set to `0` nothing renders.

+# Resolved

+## Unhandled error timing
+It seems like unhandled error is only emitted on shutdown when all the output gets emitted.
+So, shader compilation errors are not seen until the program is terminated without using a error scope.

+### wgpuInstanceProcessEvents
+`enga` pointed out that events are only processed when `wgpuInstanceProcessEvents` is called.

+## Object life times
+### Returned objects
+Unsure of the life times of objects.
+Wasn't sure if a `Retain` was required after something like a `wgpuCreateInstance` call

+#### Resolved
+kangz confirmed it is not required to `Retain` on creation as the objects are retained by default.